Girlfriend putting pressure on herself to lose virginity

 There are some cases in which the corona can be more resistant, and not wear away on its own.
 However, since this would also often block blood-flow from menstruation, it is unlikely that this would be the case with your partner.
 Still, if she is concerned that her corona may be a part of the problem here, then it would be a good idea for her to make an appointment with her gynecologist.
 And if she has not yet started up her regular reproductive health care, that's a smart thing to start doing, anyway.
 That person is also in a better position to examine her, both because that isn't a sexual situation and because they have the education to know what to look for, something you don't have yourself.

 What all of this means is that there is no inherent reason that first-time intercourse or other vaginal entry should be a particularly painful endeavor.
-When entry is painful for a woman, it is most often because she is not fully relaxed and aroused and/or because she is not using enough extra lubricant and/or because her partner is not going slowly and carefully.
+When entry is painful for a person with a vagina, it is most often because they are not fully relaxed and aroused and/or because they are not using enough extra lubricant and/or because their partner is not going slowly and carefully.
 Any of this can happen on the first, or the tenth or the hundredth time.
-The reason why a lot of people associate pain and discomfort with the first time is simply because a lot of women are nervous during their first time, and nervousness can lead to a lack of arousal and full relaxation.
+The reason why a lot of people associate pain and discomfort with the first time is simply because a lot of people with vaginas are nervous during their first time, and nervousness can lead to a lack of arousal and full relaxation.

 Now, since the corona doesn't "break" during first-time intercourse, this also leads us to view the idea of virginity in a different light.
 Virginity is not a medical or legal concept at all, and there is no one definition for it that holds true for everyone.
 Instead, virginity is a social concept and everyone has their own definition for it.
 It is a very loaded term in our society, associated with a lot of really big concepts and strong emotions, and it's no wonder that your partner attaches so much importance to it.
 It may help her, and you, to define what virginity really means to you.
 How do either of you define virginity?
 What meaning does it hold in your lives?
 What do you feel would change once she has "lost" her virginity?